brianlangseth-NOAA/quillback_rockfish_2021/write_up/or/_main.knit.md

 Category-level estimates were expanded to account for gaps in sampling coverage in two separate pathways.
 First, estimates from five major ports were expanded to include unsampled winter months in years lacking complete coverage.
 Expansions were based on available year-round sampling data and excluded years where regulations may have impacted the temporal distribution of catch.
 Second, all other minor port estimates were expanded to include seasonal estimates in years lacking any sampling based on the amount of minor port catch as compared to all major port estimates.
 A subset of landings were sampled by ORBS for species compositions within these categories.
 Once category-level landings were comprehensive in space and time, species compositions were applied for the three multi-species categories, including rockfish, flatfish and miscellaneous fish.
 Borrowing rules for species compositions were specific to the category and determined based on a series of regression tree analyses that detailed the importance of each domain (year, month, port and fishing mode) to variability in compositions.

-Ocean boat estimates from 1979 – 2000 in numbers of fish of quillback rockfish from the above described methods were converted to biomass using biological samples from MRFSS (A. Whitman, ODFW, pers. comm.).
+Ocean boat estimates from 1979 – 2000 in numbers of quillback rockfish from the above described methods were converted to biomass using biological samples from MRFSS (A. Whitman, ODFW, pers. comm.).
 MRFSS biological data are available from 1980 – 1989 and 1993 – 2000.
 An annual average weight was applied to the total annual number of fish to obtain an annual landings estimate.
 Several of the years missing biological data (1979, 1990 – 1992) were filled in using neighboring years or interpolation.
 These landings in biomass were provided by ODFW and do not include an estimate of discarded fish.
-Landings during this time period gradually increased from 1979 to a peak of 7.1 mt in 1992, but fluctuated annually.
+Landings during this time period gradually increased from 1979 to a peak of 7.1 mt in 1992, and fluctuated annually.
 Recreational landings were large in 1979, the year that data were first available, and were expected to be minimal prior to the 1970s.
 Consequently a linear ramp in recreational landings was applied from 1970 to 1979 for this assessment.

 _Modern Ocean Boat Landings (2001 – 2020)_

 Recreational landings for ocean boat modes from 2001 – 2020 are available from RecFIN.
-Both retained and released estimates of mortality are included, though retained mortality contributes the vast majority to total mortality.
+Estimates of mortality from both retained and released fish are included, though retained mortality constitutes the vast majority of total fishing mortality.
 Release mortality is estimated from angler-reported release rates and the application of discard mortality rates from the PFMC.
 From 2001 – 2020, landings averaged 4.6mt, ranging from 0.7 to 9.5 mt.
 In 2020, ocean boat landings were 6.3 mt.

 _Shore and Estuary Landings (1979 – 2020)_

+Shore and estuary landings are much smaller than other recreational modes.
 ODFW provided reconstructed estimates of shore and estuary landings for quillback rockfish from 1979 – 2020, using methodology similar to recent assessments [@berger_kelpgreenling_2015; @dick_bluedeacon_2018; @cope_cabezon_2019].
 Data sources include MRFSS and the Oregon Shore and Estuary Boat Survey (SEBS).
 Numbers of fish were provided by MRFSS from 1980 – 1989 and 1993 – June 2003, and by SEBS from July 2003 – June 2005.
 An annual mode-specific average weight was applied to numbers of quillback rockfish from 1980 – 1989 and 1993 – 2005.
 Separate weights were calculated for shore and estuary boat modes, and excluded extreme outliers and imputed values.
 This reconstruction also applied two scaling factors to remove bias towards freshwater sampling and underestimation of estuary boats, as detailed in Dick [-@dick_bluedeacon_2018].
 To estimate quillback rockfish landings from July – December 2005, an expansion was developed using the three year average of the ratio between the first six months of the year and the total annual landings from MRFSS and SEBS landings from 2002 - 2004.
 Separate expansions were developed for shore mode and estuary boat modes.
 A three year average (1980 - 1982) was used to estimate shore and estuary boat landings for 1979.
 The ODFW does not currently sample shore and estuary boat fishing trips, and so a 10 year average landing (1996 – 2005; 0.024 mt/year) was used to estimate shore and estuary boat landings during 2006 – 2020.
 Shore and estuary boat landings for quillback rockfish were sporadic.
 Shore and estuary boat landings averaged 0.07 mt annually from 1980 – 2003.

 Recreational removals were aggregated across modes into a single fleet in the model (Table \ref{tab:allcatches} and Figure \ref{fig:catch}).
 Values from 2001-2020 represent total removals consisting of both landings and estimated discard mortality.
 Values prior to 2001 also represent total removals, however no recreational discarding was assumed for these years, because the bag limits (15 fish bag limit) are thought to not have been restrictive enough to induce appreciable size based discarding of quillback rockfish.